 The International Investigations Review: Greece

-Criminal Investigations of corporate conduct are always initiated by the Prosecutor's Office.
-A criminal investigation may be initiated by the Prosecutor or it may follow an investigation of a Regulatory Authority (e.g., the Hellenic Capital Market Commission, the Auditors of National Transparency Authority, the Hellenic Competition Commission, etc.).
-The Regulatory Authorities perform audits and investigations within the scope of their powers to ensure compliance of corporations with the regulatory rules.
-Most Regulatory Authorities are entitled to investigate corporate conduct, but they are not entitled to prosecute criminal acts.
-The power to prosecute is only awarded to the Prosecutor.
-In practice, it is usual to have combined investigations (regulatory and criminal) where the Prosecutor ultimately receives all evidence and evaluates how to proceed further with the criminal investigation or prosecution.
+Criminal investigations into corporate conduct are always initiated by the public prosecutors' offices connected with the first instance courts (throughout the country).
+A criminal investigation may be initiated by the public prosecutor or it may follow an investigation by a regulatory authority (e.g., the Hellenic Capital Market Commission, the National Transparency Authority or the Hellenic Competition Commission).
+The regulatory authorities perform audits and investigations within the scope of their powers to ensure corporations' compliance with regulations.
+Most regulatory authorities are entitled to investigate corporate conduct, but they are not entitled to prosecute criminal acts.
+The power to prosecute is only awarded to the public prosecutor.
+In practice, it is usual to have combined investigations (regulatory and criminal), whereby the prosecutor ultimately receives all the evidence and evaluates how to proceed further with the criminal investigation or with a prosecution.

-Both the Financial and Economic Crimes Prosecutor and the Anti-Corruption Prosecutor have extensive powers to gain access to privileged information, such as tax records and bank records, and all information that could be required in the course of their investigation.
-They may request assistance by other enforcement agencies or the police for the purposes of their investigations and they may use resources from other enforcement agencies or regulatory bodies.
+The Financial Prosecutor's Office is vested with extensive powers to gain access to privileged information, such as tax records and bank records, and all information that could be required in the course of its investigation.
+It may request assistance from other enforcement agencies or the police for the purposes of its investigations and may use resources from other enforcement agencies or regulatory bodies.

-Apart from the ease of access to information, both special prosecutors'offices have the power to seize property and assets related to the acts under investigation even at the earliest stages of an investigation.
+Apart from direct access to information, the Financial Prosecutor's Office has the power to seize property and assets related to the acts under investigation, even in the earliest stages of an investigation.
 Special judicial authorisation is always needed to obtain the content of confidential correspondence.